gitXite/portfolio-maren-s/README.md

-# Portfolio
+# 💼 Architect Portfolio
+## IN PROGRESS
-Portfolio consisting of architectural projects
+Static portfolio website consisting of architectural projects from Maren Stenersen